MilanTodorovic/LibraryProject/README.md

 1. <strike>Enable saving unsent e-mails to a file/database in case of internet connection loss.
 (Partially done with 1.4.5)</strike>
 2. Changes in variable names.
 (Make them more readable and informative)
 3. Some changes to teh structure of the code and maybe some more features.
 4. Add a log.
-(Either as a seperate window and as a .txt file)
+(Either as a seperate window and as a .txt file)<br>
 <strike>5.
 Add tix.Balloon (hovering frame to display helpful information)</strike> (maybe i will add some more)
 6. Break up big multitool functions in favour of smaller ones.
-(A lot of wokr.)
+(A lot of wokr.)<br>
 <strike>7.
 Add a custom icon to the window. (self.iconbitmap(self, default='icon.ico'))</strike>